Primary Teacher Training

 Primary routes with The Learning Institute

 The Learning Institute is working closely in partnership with Southerly Point Cooperative Academy and delivers the school direct programme on their behalf.
 This means that both SCITT and School Direct programmes with us run similarly.
+At this late stage in the recruitment we would only consider applications with a supporting placement school.
+Please call us on 01726 891 745 before you make an application.

 The Learning Institute SCITT